jwagner/simplex-noise.js/README.md

 [![Tests](https://github.com/jwagner/simplex-noise.js/actions/workflows/tests.yml/badge.svg)](https://github.com/jwagner/simplex-noise.js/actions/workflows/tests.yml) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/)

-simplex-noise.js is a simplex noise implementation in Javascript/TypeScript.
+A simplex noise implementation in Javascript/TypeScript.
 It works in the browser and nodejs.
 Using Commonjs and ES Modules.
-It is self contained (dependency free), relatively small (about 2k minified and gzipped) and fairly fast (about 20 nanoseconds for a sample of 2d noise).
+It has minimal dependencies (only alea,) relatively small (about 2k minified and gzipped) and fairly fast (about 20 nanoseconds for a sample of 2d noise).

 ## Demos